SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 #### Reverse Shell

-I curled this web shell and provided it the -d flag to specify the data to be inputted:
+I curled this web shell and provided it the -d flag to specify the data to be inputted\:

 ![](/reports/Wreath/image13.png)